thenabilarta/push-notification/readme.md

    ```sh
    npm install
    ```
 4. Start your react server.
-For development mode, you'll find sw.js on public folder of your reactapp.
-It's neccesary because react need to access it for development purposes
+For development mode, you'll need sw.js (service worker) on public folder of your reactapp.
    ```sh
    npm start
    ```